How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 • PCR research;

-• biopsy of tissues of damaged organs with severe damage;
+• tissue biopsy of damaged organs in case of severe damage;

-Ultrasound, X-ray, CT or MRI, endoscopic examinations help to check the condition of the organs.
+Ultrasound, X-ray, CT or MRI, and endoscopic examinations help check the condition of organs.

-In addition to specific drugs, a whole group of other drugs are used that help restore the body.
+In addition to specific drugs, a whole group of other drugs is used that help restore the body.

 Antihelminthic drugs

 All drugs are prescribed in a short course, often in one dose.
-The dose is selected according to the child's body weight.
+The dose is selected based on the child’s body weight.

-For your information: treatment with antihelminthic drugs is usually prescribed to the entire environment of the sick child.
+Please note: treatment with antihelminthic medications is usually prescribed to everyone around the sick child.

 Taking probiotics